neuralmagic/sparseml/docs/user-guide/sparseml-docker.md

 Apart from installing SparseML via `pip` you can set it up quickly using Docker.

+## Prerequisites
+Before you begin, make sure you have Docker installed on your machine.
+You can download and install it from the [official Docker website](https://www.docker.com/products/docker-desktop).

 The following lines of code will:
 - Pull the official SparseML image from GitHub Container Registry
 - Tag the image as `sparseml_docker`
 - Start the `sparseml_docker` in interactive mode

 ```bash
 docker pull ghcr.io/neuralmagic/sparseml:1.4.4-cu111
 docker tag ghcr.io/neuralmagic/sparseml:1.4.4-cu111 sparseml_docker